kaist-cp/kaist-cp/README.md

   research.

-## How to prepare for a meeting?

-- Before asking for a meeting, write down a short meeting agenda and share it.

-- In the agenda, clearly state the purpose of meetings.
-It can be, but not limited to: (1) reporting the progress, (2) asking questions/opinions, or (3) just chatting.

-- Try to be direct, top-to-bottom, and conclusion-first.
-    + e.g. not "A, so B, so C", but "C, because B, because A"

-- If you have multiple things to discuss, enumerate them at the beginning of a meeting for better planning of the meetings.

 ## Communication

-All communication (except for Mattermost chat in work hours) is **asynchronous**: the receiver is not required to reply promptly.
+All communication (except for Mattermost and face-to-face meeting) is **asynchronous**: the receiver is not required to reply promptly.
 Mattermost chat in work hours is supposed to be synchronous: the receiver is requested to reply promptly.